JetBrains/teamcity-documentation/topics/inspections.md

 <tip>

-For the file paths to be reported correctly, the "References to resources outside project/module file directory" option for the project and all modules should be set to "Relative" in IDEA project.
+For the file paths to be reported correctly, the "_References to resources outside project/module file directory_" option for the project and all modules should be set to "Relative" in IDEA project.
 </tip>

 For Maven inspections run, to ensure correct Java is used for the project JDK, define `env.JAVA_HOME` configuration parameter pointing to the JDK to be used as the project JDK.